nadeemlab/SPT/for_maintainers.md

 8. Uses `twine` to upload the distributables to PyPI.

 Notes:
 - The PyPI upload requires that you have set up the API token correctly.
+Log in to your PyPI account to set this up.
 - You may wish to "activate" the specific tagged version that is created, by logging in to readthedocs and fiddling with the settings.
 You can generally choose which version/branch is used for autogenerating and serving the documentation.